mojohealy/mojohealy/content/home/experience.md

   description = """
   Developed a comprehensive career education curriculum in support of Career Ready Advantage, a major institution-wide employability initiative.

-  Collaborated with academics to incorporate careers and employability learning into the curricula of degree programs.
+  Collaborated with academics to incorporate careers and employability learning and work-integrated learning into the curricula of degree programs.
   """
 [[experience]]
   title = "Career Development Consultant"